Floating brings deep relaxation and stress reliefRelaxation is essential to our physical and mental health. When you relax, you can enjoy life.

 Instead of a tiger, it’s getting the kids off to school on time, making sure that the work is done by the deadline, getting stuck in traffic, and so many other parts of every day life.

 The body responds to interpersonal conflict and rejection as if it is a survival threat.
-As if an argument with our partner or boss is a physical fight.
-As if the lack of response to a social media post means impending death… and even though people might ‘like’ this one, what if they don’t ‘like’ the next?
+Almost as if an argument with our partner or boss is a physical fight.
+Similarly as if the lack of response to a social media post means danger to life.

 Life can feel hectic and sometimes overwhelming, full of demands upon our time and attention.
 There’s a rapidly changing stream of sensory input from TV advertising, smart phones, status updates, email, texts, phone calls – you name it.
 This all keeps us in a state of high alert, so that even in a lull we are keyed-up and anticipating the next ping.

-Long story short: the tiger does not go away.
+Long story short: it’s almost as if the tiger does not go away.

 The risks of stress